-The wet season has hit Darwin, the northern Australian city destroyed by a cyclone last Christmas.
+Background: The wet season has hit Darwin, the northern Australian city destroyed by a cyclone last Christmas.
 Ten inches of rain have fallen in the last few days, and the worst of the rainy season is to come.
 The heavy rain has severely hampered rebuilding operations and many of the hoes which had a chance of being repaired are being ruined as the soaking rain gushes through destroyed roofs.

 Early surveys have shown that nine thousand homes were destroyed by Cyclone Tracy .. that's three quarters of the city's housing.
 There are ten thousand people living in the remains of the city at the moment.
 That figure represents those who remained after the disaster and the several thousand civilian volunteers and naval seamen helping with the weatherproofing programme.
 So far 650 homes have been weatherproofed, but there are still 2,300 without roofs.